mukunda-/smes/README.md

 Players can pick up cartridges and place them into the game console to play them.

-Players can control the video game by picking up a controller and their normal game input will be passed to the video game they are playing. (*with animated buttons*)
+Players can control the video game by picking up a controller and their normal game input will be passed to the video game they are playing.

+Features animated controller buttons and controller cords, just like the *real thing*.

-Some video's of it in action:
+Some videos of it in action:

 http://youtu.be/5pMQ7oBHdPE
 http://youtu.be/LoyGRRJgpTU